Trump’s Budget Is Full of Contempt—and Numbers That Don’t Add Up

 But I promised not to parse.
 I’ll get back to the budget’s contempt for people who need help.

 The real problem with this budget is that it works against the interests of so many Americans.
-Stripping insurance from 24 million people (the last Congressional Budget Office estimate for the House plan) will devastate access to basic health care, especially local hospitals in rural areas.
+Stripping insurance from 23 million people (the Congressional Budget Office estimate for the House plan released Wednesday) will devastate access to basic health care, especially local hospitals in rural areas.
 It will wipe out the nursing home industry because 6 of 10 elderly residents are covered by Medicaid.
 And states will be in no shape to help: Medicaid is the single largest federal resource for state treasuries, totaling $553 billion.

 The budget does give a tax break—but to the wealthy—especially Wall Street investors and those families whose assets might be subject to an estate tax.